-Like Lorraine Gregory’s first novel, Mold and the Poison Plot, her second offering provides equal amounts of adventure, humour and heart with an added splash of Gothicism.
+The Maker of Monsters like Lorraine Gregory’s first novel, Mold and the Poison Plot, provides equal amounts of adventure, humour and heart with an added splash of Gothicism.

 Brat, our hero, is a servant to the mysterious Lord Macawber, a Dr Frankenstein-type figure who spends his days stitching together parts of various mythical creatures and animals to create terrifying monsters.
 Brat is an orphan who was saved as a baby by Lord Macawber when he washed up on the shore beneath his isolated castle.
 Brat has no friends except for two of his master’s less successful creations.
 Lord Macawber is building an army of monsters, and it’s up to Brat to find a way to prevent his master from destroying the nearby walled city in a vengeful and hate-filled attack.